Mike Yastrzemski Player Props: Giants vs. Royals

 Royals Pitching Rankings

-- The Royals have a 4.00 team ERA that ranks 11th across all league pitching staffs.
+- The Royals' 3.63 team ERA ranks 10th across all league pitching staffs.

-- Royals pitchers combine to rank 14th in baseball in home runs surrendered (seven total, one per game).
+- The Royals rank 12th in baseball in home runs given up (seven total, 0.9 per game).

-- Keller (0-1) gets the starting nod for the Royals, his second this season.
+- The Royals are sending Singer (1-0) to make his second start of the season.

-- The righty last appeared on Sunday against the Minnesota Twins, when he tossed 4 2/3 innings, allowing two earned runs while giving up five hits.
+- The right-hander last pitched on Monday against the Toronto Blue Jays, when he threw five innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.